mhindi2/GDML-WIki-Clone/Home.md

 Such files are supported by Geant4.

+### STEP files

+When exporting STEP files that include GDML objects set the FreeCAD Preference for Export to use legacy exporter

 ### Command line utilities

 ### Processing a Volume for subsequent Finite Element (FEM) Analysis